sandialabs/suncal/doc/Manual/manual.md

 A line is fit to the data points and extrapolated back to zero length.
 The y-intercept of this point should include only resistance from the two contacts, and not the nanowire itself.

-The Uncertainty Calculator can be used to both fit the line and determine the uncertainty in extracting the y-intercept.
+Suncal can be used to both fit the line and determine the uncertainty in extracting the y-intercept.
 Start with a Curve Fit calculation.
 In the **Curve Fit** window, enter x values of the different lengths between contacts, and y values of the resistance measurement.
 If uncertainty in the resistance is known, those values can be entered in the u(y) column.